Yaty/yamldb/documentation/sql.md

 TODO : Other operators (LIKE, ...)

+## Mixes

+We can use joins, * selector, where, and order by at the same time.

+`SELECT * FROM customers JOIN orders ON customers.customerId = orders.customerId JOIN orderDetails ON orders.orderId = orderDetails.orderId JOIN products ON orderDetails.productId = products.productId WHERE productId = 1 ORDER BY customerId DESC`

+## Delete

+We can also chains conditions here.
+If no conditions are provided all lines from the table are disabled.

+`DELETE FROM cities WHERE cityName = Mexico`

 ## Known limitations

 We can't use different join type in a query.
 It won't crash but the result will be incorrect.